-We also continued our best practices from both a safety and environmental standpoint.
-During 2023, our safety Total Reportable Incident Rate (including contractors) was 1.22 per 200,000 hours worked.
-Throughout 2023, we continued to focus on our goal of reducing GHG emissions with our optimal utilization of HBI and scrap throughout our facilities, as well as efficient power generation through recycling of off-gases.
-We have also continued our partnership with the DOE as part of the Better Climate Challenge initiative, which was established in December 2021.
-We continue to pursue opportunities such as carbon capture and the use of hydrogen within our facilities.
-With the U.S. government awarding funding for the development of regional hydrogen hubs throughout the country, including near our largest facilities, we expect to dramatically increase our use of hydrogen gas as both a reducing agent and energy source as the clean hydrogen production facilities come online.
+We continued our best practices from both a safety and environmental standpoint.
+During 2024, our safety Total Reportable Incident Rate (including contractors) was 0.9 per 200,000 hours worked, the lowest since becoming a steel company in 2020.

+Throughout 2024, we continued to focus on our goal of reducing GHG emissions with our optimal utilization of HBI and scrap throughout our facilities, as well as efficient power generation through recycling off-gases.
+In May 2024, we announced our commitment to new GHG emissions reductions targets after we successfully achieved our prior commitments set in 2021.
+We have also continued our partnerships with the DOE as part of the Better Climate Challenge initiative and the DOE Better Plants programs.
+We continue to evaluate opportunities such as carbon capture and the use of hydrogen within our facilities.
+With the U.S. government potentially awarding funding for the development of regional hydrogen hubs throughout the country, including near our largest facilities, we would be able to dramatically increase our use of hydrogen gas as both a reducing agent and energy source as the clean hydrogen production facilities come online and become commercially and economically viable.
 Additionally, we have continued forming partnerships to develop renewable and clean energy sources - such as wind, solar and hydrogen - which will benefit our own environmental footprint while combating the global impacts of climate change.